Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: Belle II KLM and scheme of a detector channel

-In the scintillator modules, the cross section of each barrel (endcap) scintillator strip is $4~\cm \times 1~\cm$ ($4~\cm \times 0.75~\cm$).
-An embedded Kuraray Y11(200)MSJ WLS fiber~\cite{y11} collects photons from each scintillator strip and detected by a SiPM, also known as a Multi-Pixel Photon Counter (MPPC: Hamamatsu S10362-13-050C).
-An MPPC is affixed directly to the scintillator strip at one end of the WLS fiber.
-The signals are preamplified internally by a factor of $\sim 10$ and then routed via ribbon cables to external readout electronics mounted on the magnet yoke.
-Figure~\ref{Belle2KLM}(b) shows the internal of a scintillator module built at Virginia Tech for the barrel KLM in 2013.
-Details about the R\&D for Belle II endcap KLM are described in Ref.~\cite{eklm}.
-Figure~\ref{Belle2KLM}(c) shows a spare KLM module we got from KEK to reference this R\&D work.
-The spare KLM module shows a compact and simple design for the detection based on the scintillator.
+In the design of scintillator modules for the Belle II KLM detector, the cross-sectional dimensions of the scintillator strips are tailored for their specific locations: $4~\cm \times 1~\cm$ for the barrel and $4~\cm \times 0.75~\cm$ for the endcaps, achieving a spatial resolution of approximately $\sigma_{s} \approx 1.2~\cm$.
+Each strip incorporates a Kuraray Y11(200)MSJ WLS fiber~\cite{y11} to efficiently capture and guide photons towards a SiPM, also known as a Multi-Pixel Photon Counter (MPPC: Hamamatsu S10362-13-050C), which is directly attached to one end of the WLS fiber.
+The MPPC enhances the initial signal by an internal preamplification factor of about 10, after which the signals are transmitted through ribbon cables to the external readout electronics located on the magnet yoke.
+Figure~\ref{Belle2KLM}(b) illustrates the interior of a scintillator module developed at Virginia Tech for the barrel section of KLM in 2013.
+Further details on the development and testing of the scintillator modules for the Belle II endcap KLM are provided in Ref.~\cite{eklm}.

-We use a design similar to the Belle II KLM for a detector channel based on an extruded scintillator, as shown in Fig.~\ref{structure}.
-The structure of the detector channel contains a long scintillator strip with a geometry of $1~\cm \times 4~\cm \times 150~\cm$, a WLS fiber inside the strip, a SiPM on a small printed circuit board (PCB), and a coupling component to mount the fiber to the SiPM.
+We adopted a design inspired by the Belle II KLM for our detector channel, utilizing an extruded scintillator as depicted in Fig.~\ref{structure}.
+This detector channel comprises a lengthy scintillator strip, measuring $1~\cm \times 4~\cm \times 150~\cm$, which houses a WLS fiber.
+A SiPM is mounted on a compact printed circuit board (PCB) and connected to the WLS fiber via a custom-designed coupling component, ensuring efficient signal transfer.